emacsmirror/bible-gateway/README.md

 ### `doom-dashboard`

 If you're using `doom-dashboard`, the following snippet from a Reddit comment should do the trick.
+Replace `bible-gateway-get-verse` with `bible-gateway-get-verse-in-eu` if you're in the EU.

 ``` commonlisp
 (use-package bible-gateway